Bink Video!

 • Works with both SN Systems and CodeWarrior (we use SN Systems internally).

-• Supports both the Nintendo DS audio hardware directly.
+• Supports the Nintendo DS audio hardware directly.

 • Supplies fast assembly optimized YUV to RGB converters to 8- and 16-bit RGB.
 Can color convert directly into back buffer or video textures.